iPaper/ipaper.github.io/pages/flipbook-javascript-api--migration-guide.md

 (function(i,P,a,p,e,r){if(i.getElementById(a=a+'-'+e))return;
 r=i.querySelector(P).parentNode.appendChild(i.createElement(P));
 r.id=a;r.async=1;r.src=p+'/'+e+'.js'})
-(document,'script','ipaper-api','<ApiBaseUrl>','<YourApiKey>');
+(document,'script','ipaper-api','<ApiBaseUrl>','<ApiSecret>');
 </script>
 <!-- End of async iPaper Flipbook API script -->
 ```

-{% include note.html content="Both `<ApiBaseUrl>` and `<YourApiKey>` in the snippet above will be substituted with partner and license-dependent configurations and be automatically populated, when you retrieve the API script from the admin." %}
+{% include note.html content="Both `<ApiBaseUrl>` and `<ApiSecret>` in the snippet above will be substituted with partner and license-dependent configurations and be automatically populated, when you retrieve the API script from the admin." %}

 ## Step 2: Update the setup of your Flipbook API